witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 + I have a WiFi network available and the proper credentials to connect to the network.
 + The project I want to work on is on Github and password authentication is acceptable for transmission.
-+ I am comfortable entering commands into the terminal and have a solid understanding of all commands being invoked with sudo.
++ I am comfortable entering commands into the terminal and have a solid understanding of all commands being invoked with ```sudo```.
-+ I do not need a GUI for managing my project with git.
++ The terminal is a suitable environment for managing my project with git.
 + My project does not need any compiler or pre-compiler.
 + My project will be able to be served locally by Firefox (ie. there are no server or database requirements for running my project).

 ### My Relevant Background

 I have only ever used Ubuntu before to download and use an IDE for coding C++ in a math class.
-My experience in Ubuntu or any Linux distribution is close to zero.
-I have never used any Linux distribution since acquiring any skills on a command line.
-I acquired my basic Unix-like skills in OS X on the command line knowing the transferability of the skills and the accessibility of tools like bash and git across various Unix-like operating systems.
+My experience in Ubuntu is close to zero and minimal time on a Linux server is my only other direct experience to this operating system.
+I have never used any Linux desktop distribution since acquiring any skills on a command line.
+I acquired my basic Unix-like skills in OS X on the command line and working with my Linux web server knowing the transferability of the skills and the accessibility of tools like bash and git across various Unix-like operating systems.

 ### My Motivation